Belgium–Ukraine relations

 Belgium–Ukraine relations are foreign relations between Belgium and Ukraine.
 Diplomatic relations were established in 1992.
 Belgium has an embassy in Kyiv; Ukraine has an embassy in Brussels and two honorary consulates (in Antwerp and Mons).
 Although politically the two nations are not closely connected, they have a long history of economic integration and trade, with Belgian investment playing a role in the contemporary Ukrainian economy.

-Belgium is a member of the European Union, which Ukraine applied for in 2022.
+Belgium is a member of the NATO and EU, which Ukraine applied for in 2022.
 Both countries are full members of Council of Europe.

 History

 Trade links between Kievan Rus' and Flanders and what is now Belgium were established as early as the 11th century.
 By 1600, trade between the two regions had developed fully, particularly that of textiles and jewellery.
 Merchants from Kyiv arrived in Flanders with furs and purchased textiles.
 In return merchants transported wool and amber jewellery to Lviv in exchange of furs, silk and oriental seasoning.